 Sodium does not include pantry salt; for reference, ⅛ teaspoon kosher salt per serving averages 240mg (10% DV).
 Not a significant source of trans fat.
 Packed in a facility that handles all major food allergens* and gluten. *Milk, Eggs, Fish, Crustacean Shellfish, Tree Nuts, Peanuts, Wheat, Soybeans.

 Wash produce before use

-- Rinse the seafood, then drain on a paper-towel-lined plate and pat dry; if using halibut, cut the fish into 1-inch pieces.
-Season the seafood lightly with salt and pepper.
+- Rinse and drain the shrimp.
+Pat dry on a paper-towel-lined plate.
+Season lightly with salt and pepper.

 - Measure the water for the cioppino.